Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Retrieving Relevant Passages

-Given an incorrect claim $\overline{c}$ that misrepresents a publication $S = [S_0, S_1, ..., S_n]$, and a passage $S_j^0 \in S$, based on which the claim was made, the model must rank all passages $S_i \in S$ such that the top-ranked passages $S_i$ are linked to reasoning gaps (expressed via the publication context $s_i$) between $S$ and $\overline{c}$.
-This passage ranking task starkly differs from evidence retrieval in AFC because the model must reason about the relationships between the claim, the accurate premise ($p_0$) on which the claim is based, and the content of the passage.
-For example, \emph{in vitro} experiments with cell cultures only indicate a fallacy because the claim relies on the results of these experiments ($p_0$) but incorrectly suggests that they indicate a cure for humans.
-Additionally, this task seeks content that reveals a fallacy by \emph{disrupting} the reasoning, which is different from retrieval for multi-hop reasoning that connects multiple pieces of information to \emph{establish} a reasoning path.
-Since multiple passages are often needed to find all fallacies, we report the passage-level mean average precision (MAP) as our main metric.
-We further report P@$1$ because one detectable fallacy is the minimum requirement to reject a claim.
-To measure how many distinct reasoning gaps can be detected, we report the fallacy-level recall of the ten top-ranked passages (Fall-R@$10$).
-This penalizes models that only detect passages linked to the same $s_i$.
-We only evaluate on the \emph{open} subset, as most annotated passages are linked with reasoning gaps as per the dataset construction.
+Given an incorrect claim $\overline{c}$ that misrepresents a publication $S = [S_0, S_1, ..., S_n]$, and a passage $S_j^0 \in S$, based on which the claim was made, the model must rank all passages $S_i \in S$ such that the top-ranked passages $S_i$ expose reasoning gaps (i.e., they are linked to the publication context $s_i$) between the study content $S$ and the inaccurate claim $\overline{c}$.
+This passage ranking task differs substantially from evidence retrieval in AFC, as the model must \emph{i}) understand the rationale behind the claim based on the accurate premise in $S^0_j$, and \emph{ii}) evaluate how each passage $S_i \in S$ to be ranked impacts this rationale.
+For example, ``\emph{in vitro experiments}'' only indicate a fallacy because the claim relies on the results of these experiments and incorrectly transfers them to humans.
+This task also differs from multi-hop reasoning \citep{jiang-etal-2020-hover, ma-etal-2024-ex}, which connects information to \emph{establish} a reasoning path, e.g., to support or contradict a claim.
+Instead, the task identifies passages that \emph{disrupt} the reasoning behind the misinformation.